udz-codes/Notelor/README.md

 # Contributing Rules
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+Contributor's name will be added to README.md as a Thank Ypu.